Pick the base before the room

 3. 3

-Plan the Pilgrim Office, luggage, or airport step separately from the hotel choice.
+Plan the Pilgrim Office, luggage pickup, train, bus, or airport step separately so the hotel does not create a new problem.

-• The station and Ensanche area become stronger when luggage, rail, bus, or next-morning departure timing matters.
+• The station and Ensanche area become stronger when the next morning matters more than the last evening.

 Tradeoffs